dhax/go-base/README.md

 Check [routes.md](routes.md) file for an overview of the provided API routes.

+### Client API Access and CORS
+The server is configured to serve a Progressive Web App (PWA) client from it's "public" folder. this is where you put the contents of your client's build "dist" folder into.
+In this case enabling CORS is not required, because the client is served from the same host as the api.

+If you want to access the api from a client that is serverd from a different host, including e.g. a development live reloading server, you must enable CORS on the server first by setting an environment variable ENABLE_CORS=true for the server to acceept api connections from clients serverd by other hosts.

 #### Demo client application
-For demonstration of the login and account management features this API also serves a [Vue.js](https://vuejs.org) Progressive Web App (PWA).
+For demonstration of the login and account management features this API serves a demo [Vue.js](https://vuejs.org) PWA.
 The client's source code can be found [here](https://github.com/dhax/go-base-vue).

 If no valid email smtp settings are provided by environment variables, emails will be print to stdout showing the login token.
 Use one of the following bootstrapped users for login:
 - admin@boot.io (has access to admin panel)